FelixKrueger/IMPLICON/README.md

 # IMPLICON - bisulfite amplicon data for imprinted loci

 A processing guide for IMPLICON data.
-Link to the pre-print:
+Link to the pre-print at [bioRxiv](https://www.biorxiv.org/content/10.1101/2020.03.21.000042v1):

-IMPLICON: an ultra-deep sequencing method to uncover DNA methylation at imprinted regions [bioRxiv](https://www.biorxiv.org/content/10.1101/2020.03.21.000042v1)
+IMPLICON: an ultra-deep sequencing method to uncover DNA methylation at imprinted regions